wksung/stock-dashboard/README.md

 ## CI/CD Pipeline
 #### Continuous Integration:
-Whenever code is pushed into the main branch, it runs all the tests.
-This then runs the github workflow which checks for all the tests.
+Whenever code is pushed into the main branch, it first runs the ESLint to check for linting, then it runs all the tests using GitHub workflow.

-If the tests all pass, it provides an update within the branch that ticks off the git commit.
+If both the linting & tests pass, it provides an update within the branch that ticks off the git commit.

 #### Continuous Delivery/Deployment:
 Netlify is used to deploy the application, and whenever a commit is pushed into the main branch, Netlify deploys the changes to the site.
 Ensuring manual QA is done, automatic deployment is locked and each deployment has a preview.